nialaing/ekmn2/README.md

 Below are links to our website and group GitHub repository:

-* The URL of the deployed application:.......
+* The URL of the deployed application:https://github.com/nialaing/ekmn2

-* The URL of the GitHub repository:.........
+* The URL of the GitHub repository: https://nialaing.github.io/ekmn2/